 Phonics and reading

-We use Letters and Sounds, Rising Stars and other electronic and printed resources to support our teaching and learning of phonics and reading.
+We use Letters and Sounds, Rising Stars and other electronic and printed resources to support our teaching and learning of phonics and reading; however, we are in the process of choosing a phonics teaching programme from the list of validated systematic synthetic phonics (SSP) programmes.

 Improving or maintaining the children’s health is another priority for us and central to the curriculum.
 A designated track is available for completing the Daily Mile while their mental well-being is addressed through various strategies, including circle time, feelings’ journals, mindfulness colouring and zones of regulation.